 Dr. Amber Learn earned a doctoral degree in clinical psychology from the California School of Professional Psychology (CSPP) at Alliant International University.
 Dr. Learn (PSY 25444) currently works in private practice as a Clinical Psychologist, serving the community in Temecula Valley.
 She works with teens (14yrs. – 18+ yrs.), adults, and families to overcome challenges and assist with major life transitions.
-Her work focuses on several issues including: anger management, anxiety, depression, men’s issues, fear/phobias, bipolar disorder, divorce recovery, impulse control disorders, health and wellness, trichotillomania, dermatillomania, defiant behaviors, difficult life transitions, relationship troubles, postpartum adjustment, partner-relational problems, parent-child issues, co-parenting, and academic underachievement.
+Her work focuses on several issues including: anger management, anxiety, depression, men’s issues, fear/phobias, obsessive-compulsive disorder, bipolar disorder, divorce recovery, impulse control disorders, health and wellness, trichotillomania, dermatillomania, defiant behaviors, difficult life transitions, relationship troubles, postpartum adjustment, partner-relational problems, parent-child issues, co-parenting, and academic underachievement.
 She often works from a Cognitive-Behavioral and Family Systems orientation.

 Throughout her career, Dr. Learn has served as a Behavioral Coach with New Haven Youth and Family Services working with adolescents and their caretakers in residential treatment centers and private homes to help manage high-risk behaviors.
 At Springall Academy, a public school for special needs children, Dr. Learn provided individual psychotherapy, group psychotherapy, and crisis intervention to children and adolescents with mood disorders, learning disabilities, and behavior problems.
 She has also worked at Harmonium, Inc., a non-profit community clinic, where she provided short and long-term psychotherapy to adults, adolescents, and families to overcome struggles and minimize problem behaviors.
 At Harmonium, she led parenting groups focusing on issues that parents struggle with while raising teenagers.
 She also led anger management, anti-theft, and substance abuse groups.

 Dr. Learn completed her post-doctoral training at California State University, San Marcos.
 She worked with a diverse student population to overcome issues affecting their academic success.
-Prevalent issues included depression, anxiety, anger management, men’s issues, relationship conflict, disordered eating, bipolar disorder, life transitions, identity issues, impulse control disorders, and academic struggles.
+Prevalent issues included depression, anxiety, anger management, relationship conflict, disordered eating, bipolar disorder, life transitions, identity issues, impulse control disorders, and academic struggles.
 She led several presentations educating students on leadership issues, communication styles, and stress management.
 She also led in-service trainings on various Body Focused Repetitive Behaviors (BFRBs) including trichotillomania and dermatillomania.

 Dr. Learn is a professional member of The TLC Foundation for Body-Focused Repetitive Behaviors and graduate of the Foundation’s training academy.
 The TLC Foundation provides comprehensive research, advocacy, education and treatment resources to people affected by Body Focused Repetitive Behaviors (chronic skin picking, chronic hair pulling, and chronic nail biting).
 Dr. Learn stays up-to-date on the latest evidence-based research and treatment methods to help patients effectively treat hair pulling, skin picking, and related behaviors.
 Dr. Learn offers video consultations to patients who are out-of-state and need access to a provider in this specialized treatment area.
 She can meet via secure video for 3-4 consultation sessions to complete a functional assessment of the disorder and provide treatment recommendations to your local provider.